 I’m a little embarrassed to admit that I didn’t actually go clubbing in NOLA.
 I did go to a pool party in midtown, but both nights I ended up drinking and chatting to people in the hostel rather than actually going out to party.

-I did go to Bourbon Street, but I went at 7 pm on my own and all I did was buy a slice of pizza and a ‘Blue Crack’ frozen cocktail and then do a loop of the street.
+I did go to Bourbon Street, but I went at 7 pm on my own and all I did was buy a slice of pizza and a ‘Blue Crack’ frozen cocktail.

 My original plan was to go from New Orleans to Austin, Texas.
 I had really wanted to visit Texas and I’d planned to spend four days there.